 If it's a product that's built to last, and not just a "flash in the pan" that'll be off the market within a few weeks or months of its launch, then it may be worth promoting.
 And if it comes with recurring billing, all the better.

-As a rule, Clickbank is probably your best option for digital products, as their offers tend to gain more traction in the marketplace, remaining evergreen and relevant for long stretches of time... some seemingly indefinitely!
+As a rule, Clickbank is probably your best option (If you are wanting many products all in one place) for digital products, as their offers tend to gain more traction in the marketplace, remaining evergreen and relevant for long stretches of time... some seemingly indefinitely!

 With all of that having been said, I really do think that the very best products to promote are long-standing, industry-standard tools with recurring billing.